OliverLeitner/qemu-scripts/README.md

     - no support for gallium/virgl rendering, no real support for qxl or virtio-vga-gl. vmware-svga also seems to be broken (reports as vmware, but still vesa performance), everything reports as vesa.
     - for some reason smb shares wont show up in "SMB shares", manual mounting being the only option that works.
-    - nfs mounts will crash your haiku system after a few minutes: haikus bad network stack combined with the vesa gfx.
-    - smb mounts will crash your haiku system after a few minutes: haikus bad network stack combined with the vesa gfx.
+    - since haiku beta5 mounts will no longer freeze the system, but theyll be lost after a few minutes of inactivity.
-    - random crashes sometimes after minutes, sometimes after hours...
+    - random crashes/hangs sometimes after minutes, sometimes after hours...
+    - youll need to click net_start for the machine to receive an ip.
     - one might take the beta status of haiku serious...

 - osx.sh:
-    - since it is running opencore, theres a bit of latency
+    - since it is running opencore, its sluggish even with alot of cpus and memory.
     - system updates and version switching will break the guest, even if OSX-KVM says they are safe.

 - fedora.sh:
     - if you are using fedora with its default btrfs filesystem, this might cause a bit of latency.

-- bliss.os:
-    - i have had problems getting other android distributions than bliss os running stable or at all.
-    - does not support dynamic screen resolution based on host screen size.
-    - screen artifacts in the vm if running non-spice.

-- win10.sh, win11.sh:
-    - speed is a bit sluggish, even if you tweak windows to its full potential.

-- win81.sh
-    - does not support virgl at all, youre best of running that one in qxl.

 - win7.sh
     - very limited support for spice guest tools and any virtio, only old versions work.